jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-04.md

 assume the functions, assets and liabilities from the Autonomous Group Market Operator (AGMO), pursuant to Section 30 of the Act;
-(tt) “Independent Power Producer” or “IPP” refers to an existing power generating entity which is not owned by NPC as of the effectivity of the Act;
+(tt) “Independent Power Producer” or “IPP” refers to an existing power generating entity which is not owned by NAPOCOR as of the effectivity of the Act;
 (uu) “Inter-Class Cross Subsidy” refers to an amount charged by Distribution Utilities to industrial and commercial End-users as well